-7. The implementation of the Corridor 5 is expected to generate environmental and socioeconomic benefits in terms of decreasing air pollution from replacing the diesel-fueled transportation and from traffic congestion and serving the growing travel demand.
+7. The implementation of the Balance Corridor 5 is expected to generate environmental and socio-economic benefits in terms of reducing air pollution from replacing diesel-fueled transportation and from traffic congestion and serving the growing travel demand.

 8. As per the proposed alignment and design details, standard Gauge (1435mm) will be adopted with a minimum track center distance of 4000 mm, 16-ton maximum axle load capacity and a design speed of 80 kmph.
-The elevated station is generally located on the road median at 140 m long and 24 m wide and is a three level structure, with a minimum vertical clearance of 5.50 m under the concourse.
-To reduce physical and visual impact of the elevated station, stations have been made transparent with minimum walls on the sides.
-Signaling system shall be adopted for Balance C5 in line with the remaining section of Corridor 5.
+The elevated station is generally located on the road median at 140 m long and 24 m wide and is a three-level structure, with a minimum vertical clearance of 5.50 m under the concourse.
+To reduce the physical and visual impact of the elevated station, stations have been made transparent with minimum walls on the sides.
+The signaling system shall be adopted for Balance C5 in line with the remaining section of Corridor 5 (JICA Section).
 Rolling stock is of light weight stainless steel/aluminum body for energy efficiency.
 Universal accessibility has been reflected in the design following international best practices.
-Green building features like rainwater harvesting, solar energy panels at elevated stations' roofs, will be considered in station design.
+Green building features like rainwater harvesting, solar energy panels at elevated stations' roofs, parking areas (wherever technically feasible), will be considered in station design.

-9. The terrain along Balance C5 alignment is mostly flat, no more than 3 m above mean sea-level.
+9. The terrain along Balance C5 alignment is mostly flat, no more than 3 m above mean sea-level (MSL).
 The soil along the alignment is clayey, sandy and hard rock.
-Balance C5 alignment is located about 2km from the Guindy National Park, however, the wildlife clearance is not required but project activities will strictly follow the guidelines issued by MoEF&CC regarding the prohibited, regulated and permitted activities and consultations with the Tamil Nadu Forest Department.
-The alignment is approximately 1km away from Nanmangalam lake which is home to a number of bird species; it also runs along existing road passing through Pallikaranai marshland which is also home to a wide variety of birds and other fauna.
-Diversion of 7,570 sq.m scrub forest land will be required for the stretch traversing the Nanmangalam Reserve Forest.
-305 trees are likely to be felled along the corridor up to Ok.
-Tho.
+Balance C5 alignment is located about 2km from the Guindy National Park, however, the wildlife clearance is not required but project activities will strictly follow the guidelines issued by MoEF&CC regarding the prohibited, regulated and permitted activities and consultations with the Tamil Nadu Forest Department (TNFD).
+The alignment is approximately 1km away from Nanmangalam Lake which is home to a number of bird species; it also runs along existing road passing through Pallikaranai marshland which is also home to a wide variety of birds and other fauna.
+The requisite forest clearance has been obtained for diversion of 1.569 Ha. forest land in the Nanmangalam Reserve Forest (RF) for the construction purpose vide letter no F. No. 4-TNB080/2022-CHN/267 dated 02nd March 2023 (Attached as Annexure 13).
+259 trees are felled, and 145 trees are transplanted (as of December 2023) along Balance Corridor 5.

 10. Despite the seemingly abundant sources of water, Chennai suffers continuously from water stress since the entire basin is dependent on rainfall.
-Water samples has been collected from 7 locations and tested for its quality as per the IS 10500 (drinking water standard).
-The outcome of the analysis shows most of the key water quality parameters are well within the prescribed permissible limits except for Total Dissolved Solids (TDS) at Global Hospital, turbidity at Alwarthirunagar and Global Hospital, calcium at MIOT Hospital and Medavakkam junction, aluminium at Global Hospital, kaplana Hospital at Adambakkam, Madipakkam Koot Road and Velakallu bus, hardness at MIOT Hospital, Medavakkam junction and Global Hospital and mercury at alwarthirunagar and MIOT Hospital.
+Water samples has been collected from 7 locations and tested for its quality as per the IS 10500:2012 (drinking water standard).
+The outcome of the analysis shows most of the key water quality parameters are well within the prescribed permissible limits except for Total Dissolved Solids (TDS) at Global Hospital, turbidity at Global Hospital, calcium at MIOT Hospital and Medavakkam junction, Aluminium at Global Hospital, Kalpana Hospital at Adambakkam, Madipakkam Koot Road and Velakallu bus, hardness at MIOT Hospital, Medavakkam junction and Global Hospital and mercury at Alwarthirunagar and MIOT Hospital.

 11. Ambient air quality (AAQ) monitoring has been conducted for the sensitive receptors along the Balance C5.
-The outcome of the AAQ results shows that Particulate Matter, Sulphur Dioxide (SO2) and Nitrogen Dioxide (NO2) were within the permissible level of National Ambient Air Quality Standards (NAAQS).
+The outcome of the AAQ results shows that Particulate Matter (PM10 and PM2.5), Sulphur Dioxide (SO2) and Nitrogen Dioxide (NO2) were within the permissible level of National Ambient Air Quality Standards (NAAQS).
 Concentration of Carbon Monoxide (CO) exceeded the permissible level of NAAQS in all the monitoring locations but was within WHO guideline.